-CNC Machining vs 3D Printing: Which to Use
+CNC Machining vs 3D Printing: How to Choose the Right Process for Your Parts

 2. Design Freedom: LPBF Enables Complex Geometries

-⚙️ CNC Machining: Best for solid, prismatic, or rotationally symmetrical parts but struggles with complex internal features.
+CNC Machining: Best for precise, prismatic, or symmetrical parts where tight dimensional control is crucial.

 📌 Quick Tip: If your part requires internal cavities that cannot be machined, LPBF is the best option.